Michaëlla Krajicek: 2005

 At the age of 16 Krajicek qualified for her first Grand Slam event, the Australian Open.
 She beat three opponents ranked higher than her to qualify, then beat top-100 player Stéphanie Foretz in straight sets before losing in the second round to No. 12 seed Patty Schnyder.
 In February she won her first ITF tournament in Urtijëi, beating No. 51 in the world Martina Suchá in the last 16.
 Three months later, Krajicek reached her first doubles final on the WTA Tour, the Estoril Open partnering Henrieta Nagyová.

 Now ranked No. 114, she qualified for her second successive Grand Slam (the French Open) without dropping a set but unfortunately drew the No. 20 seed Daniela Hantuchová in the first round and lost to the Slovak 3–6, 1–6.
 A consolation was that her performance in qualifying had made her a top-100 player for the first time, ranked No. 99.
 After the French Open, Krajicek received three wild cards into Wimbledon.
 She intended to play in both the women's doubles and mixed doubles (together with her brother Richard).
-However, she was injured during the tour event in Rosmalen just a week before the start of Wimbledon, and had to withdraw.
+However, she was injured during the Rosmalen Open just a week before the start of Wimbledon, and had to withdraw.

 Krajicek returned to play in October by qualifying for the Tier II event in Luxembourg, but a week later, Krajicek won her first WTA event by winning the Tashkent Open.
 She beat Akgul Amanmuradova in the final.
 It was the first WTA tournament win for a Dutch female in eight years, after Brenda Schultz-McCarthy won the Bell Challenge in Quebec.
 Three weeks after that in Hasselt, she beat Anna Chakvetadze, Lucie Šafářová and the No. 13 in the world Nathalie Dechy on her way to the semifinals where she lost to Francesca Schiavone.

 She ended the year ranked No. 58 in the world with a 30–10 playing record.
 She went 17–5 on hardcourts, 6–4 on clay, 2–1 on grass and 5–0 on carpet.